kavinda99r/Note-Taking-Web-App-MERN-Stack/README.md

 <br>

 > [!NOTE]
-> Once both the frontend and backend servers are running, the note-taking app will be fully operational.
+> Once both the frontend and backend servers are running, the web application will be fully operational.